archoncloud/archoncloud-ethereum/README.md

 `func RegisterUsername(params *RegisterUsernameParams) (txid string, err error)`

-A necessary condition of an upload in ADC being considered valid, is that it's uploader U is registered with the SC.
+A necessary condition of an upload in AC being considered valid, is that it's uploader U is registered with the SC.
 This registration establishes in the blockchain storage the namespace and the pubic key of U.

 `func ProposeUpload(params *UploadParams) (txid string, err error)`